The best yoga classes in central London

 Perfect for… beginners

-Monthly membership: You can’t get one but you can buy a block of five classes for £50
+Monthly membership: You can’t get one but you can buy a block of five classes for £55 or ten classes for £100

 102A Holloway Rd, N7 8JE

 This specialist Iyengar yoga studio has two very spacious and bright practice rooms, so you don’t feel squashed by everyone else’s positive energy (and sprawled legs), which means you can breathe yours in all the more.
 The instructors are very encouraging and attentive, but advanced.
-There’s a lot of equipment (which is provided) involved – you name it, you’ll bend with it, from wooden stools to ropes hanging off the wall!
-Everyone came in their kits, as the changing rooms were small, however, they have closed for improvements since this session.
+There’s a lot of equipment (which is provided) involved – you name it, you’ll bend with it, from wooden stools to ropes hanging off the wall.

 Perfect for… advanced yogis